-Make a folder of information about you – but not just the standard information: tell them what your hobbies are, or your favourite song.
-Include any key information about your family, what work you’ve done, or places you’ve lived.
+Make a folder of information about you – but not just the standard information.
+Include your hobbies, your favourite song and any key information about your family, what work you’ve done, or places you’ve lived.
 If you have a favourite birthday cake, make sure they know this!

-All these little things make you who you are, and it’s important this information is known about by the staff so they can help you feel as at home as possible.
+All these little things make you who you are, and it’s essential that this information is known about by the staff so they can help you feel as at home as possible.
 This is particularly important for those living with dementia and their family might be able to help with this.
-Dementia UK have a life story template that might be helpful.
+Dementia UK has a life story template that might be helpful.

 5. Get involved

-One of the benefits of living in a care home is the activities.
-Activities have so many benefits; from physical and mental stimulation, the ability to keep up lifelong hobbies and provide shared experiences and build friendships with others in the home.
-The recent Olympics provided us with an excuse to run the Brendoncare Games providing much fun and laughter.
+One of the benefits of living in a care home are the activities it offers.
+Activities have so many benefits, from physical and mental stimulation, the ability to keep up lifelong hobbies and provide shared experiences.
+At the same time, they are great for building friendships with others in the home.

 Even joining in with general activities of daily living can be extremely beneficial.
 Some of our homes have been using material citizenship to improve the lives of those living with dementia.